maschkef/little-linux-helper/docs/CLI_DEVELOPER_GUIDE.md

 - `LH_SUDO_CMD`: Contains the string 'sudo' if the script is not run as root, otherwise empty.
 Set by `lh_check_root_privileges`.
 - `LH_GUI_MODE`: Boolean flag ('true'/'false') indicating if the system is running in GUI mode.
 When 'true', modules automatically skip "Any Key" prompts for seamless operation.
 Set by the GUI backend or CLI `--gui` parameter.
 Exported.
 - `LH_PKG_MANAGER`: The detected primary package manager (e.g., 'pacman', 'apt', 'dnf').
 Set by `lh_detect_package_manager`.

+**Note on Sudo and File Ownership:** When the tool is run with `sudo`, all files and directories are automatically created with the correct ownership (restored to the user who invoked sudo).
+The `lh_fix_ownership()` function is called automatically after creating log directories, config directories, session registry files, and GUI build artifacts.
+This prevents root-owned files from causing permission issues.
+The ownership fix is transparent and requires no action from module developers.
  `LH_ALT_PKG_MANAGERS`: An array of detected alternative package managers (e.g., 'flatpak', 'snap').
 Set by `lh_detect_alternative_managers`.
 (Modules should call `lh_detect_alternative_managers()` after sourcing `lib_common.sh` to ensure this array is correctly populated in their context, see Section 3.)
 - `LH_TARGET_USER_INFO`: An associative array storing information about the target user for GUI interactions.
 Populated by `lh_get_target_user_info`.
 Contains keys like `TARGET_USER`, `USER_DISPLAY`, `USER_XDG_RUNTIME_DIR`, `USER_DBUS_SESSION_BUS_ADDRESS`, `USER_XAUTHORITY`.
 - `LH_BACKUP_ROOT_DEFAULT`: Default value for the root directory of backups.